Law Foundation brings Top International Speakers to NZ in 2014

 This year’s fellow is an intellectual property law expert, Professor Jane Ginsburg of New York’s Columbia Law School.
 Professor Ginsburg will be hosted by the Law Faculty at Victoria University of Wellington during Oct-Nov.
 She will spend 4-5 weeks touring New Zealand law schools and delivering public lectures in the major centres.

-The title for her public lecture is From Hypatia to Victor Hugo to Larry & Sergey: “All the world’s knowledge” and Universal Authors’ Rights.
+From Hypatia to Victor Hugo to Larry & Sergey: “All the world’s knowledge” and Universal Authors’ Rights.

 Each year the Law Foundation provides funding up to $40,000 for this visit.